dheerajtp/Where-to-watch/README.md

 > A Project to search for movies to know where they are streaming actually.
 It will try to provide the maximum number of results in a short time.

+You can see the working example of website [here](https://where-to-watch-xi.vercel.app/)

 ## Installation

 You need to have [nodejs](https://nodejs.org/en/download/) installed on your computer.